pdp10/AstroJournal/README.md

 Observation files can be edited using a common Spreadsheet software (e.g. Google Spreadsheet, LibreOffice Calc, Office Excel) or any common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit) and must be saved either as .tsv or .csv.
-To be recognised, fields MUST be separated by a TAB delimiter.
-Fields can have single or double quotes.

 ### Features